 Interest rates can be quite low for basic bank accounts, but if you just need the account to deposit money and make regular payments like direct debits and other bills, it is an ideal solution.

-At Suits Me®, we believe in financial inclusion and that everyone should have access to a banking solution in order to manage their money, regardless of their background or history.
-In today’s modern, highly cash-free and online society, it’s even more important to have access to banking and a debit card in order to pay for goods and services.
+At Suits Me®, we believe in financial inclusion and that everyone should have access to a financial solution in order to manage their money, regardless of their background or history.
+In today’s modern, highly cash-free and online society, it’s even more important to have access to payment features and a debit card in order to pay for goods and services.

 Applying for and opening a Suits Me® account is quick and easy using our online application form.
 The form takes a few minutes to complete and providing your details is correct, your account will be open within 20 minutes and from there you will receive a contactless Mastercard® debit card within 3-5 working days.
 No credit checks are performed on any applications to open a Suits Me® account and 99.8% of all applications are accepted.